 Stories such as Mr. Neiva’s show how no problem is undeserving of a solution just because it isn’t as large-scale as the next major invention by a mega-corporation or government agency.
 Encourage your students to look for problems they face on a daily basis and consider how many people would be affected by an invention that solves it.
 They may find that their ideas would have a bigger impact than they thought!

 If you’re looking for some help bringing the engineering design process into your classroom, PCS Edventures has you covered.
-For elementary and middle school learners, Enrichment Programs such as Cubelets BOT Builder and Ready, Set, Drone! provide creative and hands-on STEAM lessons that help students discover their interests and strengths.
-To include older learners, The Discover Series offers a variety of programs that focus on engineering and technology, such as Discover Advanced Coding with Drones.
+For elementary and middle school learners, many Enrichment Programs provide creative and hands-on STEAM lessons that help students discover their interests and strengths.
+To include older learners, The Discover Series offers a variety of programs that focus on engineering and technology.

-From bringing the engineering design process to your learners to enriching your space with a brand new STEAMventure, this upcoming year is shaping up to be your best yet, and PCS Edventures is ready to help you along every step of that journey.
+From bringing the engineering design process to your learners to enriching your space with a brand new STEAMventure, this upcoming year is shaping up to be your best yet.
+PCS Edventures is here to help you along every step of your journey.